 This blog is the second in our series on technical printing.
-In our first blog we gave an in-depth description of what technical printing is.
+In our first blog, we gave an in-depth description of what technical printing is.
 In this blog, we will talk about how technical printing projects go from development to production.

 How are technical printing projects started?
-At GM Nameplate (GMN), technical printing projects start in our development department.
-Here the design is scrutinized, reviewed, and tested.
+At GM Nameplate (GMN), technical printing projects start in our development department where the design is scrutinized, reviewed, and tested.
 The goal is to produce development part designs and find out quickly whether the part is manufacturable or not.
 This department will provide design considerations and test reports until a conclusion is drawn.
 Once a batch of parts has a high yield per volume and a high success rate, the project can move onto full production.

-There are five phases that technical printing projects go through during development before it can move on to full-scale production, each one with specific operations.
+There are five phases that technical printing projects go through during development before they can move on to full-scale production, each one with specific operations.
 These phases are particular to technical printing projects only because of the high level of scrutiny required in development.

 Phase 1: Ideation

-Ideation is an ongoing conversation between the customer and GMN to identify the areas of highest design risk.
+Ideation is an ongoing conversation between the customer and GMN to identify the areas of the highest design risk.
 This allows both parties to define steps to test design assumptions and evaluate potential design and material solutions to help build confidence about the known challenges.